Laptop with NVMe drive (1TB) no longer boots, seems that partitions are just… gone?

 To investigate further, I booted from an Ubuntu LiveCD/USB to analyze the disk.
 The good news was that the disk itself passed the self-tests with flying colors, indicating that it was in good condition.
 The bad news, however, was shocking: all partitions appeared to be missing.

-This peculiar scenario led me to wonder if some sort of Software might have inadvertently deleted the partitions.
+This peculiar scenario led me to wonder if some sort of software might have inadvertently deleted the partitions.
 The owner seemed quite inexperienced with technology, raising doubts about whether he could have made such a mistake.

 Seeking Solutions for Partition Recovery